SymfonyCasts/messenger/sfcasts/deploy.md

 to do a little bit of work to get that same result.
 And actually, it's not *just* that we need a way to make sure that someone starts this command and then it runs forever.
 We actually *don't* want the command to run forever.
-No matter how well you write your PHP code, PHP just isn't mean to be ran *forever* - eventually your memory footprint will increase too much and the process will die.
+No matter how well you write your PHP code, PHP just isn't meant to be ran *forever* - eventually your memory footprint will increase too much and the process will die.
 And... that's perfect!
 We *don't* want our process to run forever.
 Nope: what we *really* want is for `messenger:consume` to run, handle... a few messages... then close itself.